Russia to await new Ukraine government before fully implementing rescue - Putin

 BACK-ROOM TALKS

-Anti-Yanukovich activists have also stormed into municipal buildings in many other cities across the sprawling country of 46 million.
-Hundreds of protesters in Kiev have occupied City Hall and the main agricultural ministry building.

-Opposition leaders, including boxer-turned-politician Vitaly Klitschko, were resisting demands by Yanukovich's Regions Party for barricades to be removed from roads and for protesters to leave occupied buildings as a pre-condition for an amnesty for detained activists.

-Klitschko, in a comment which also highlighted the tenuous control the opposition leaders have over sections of the protest movement, said: "For us to simply say to people 'you have done your job, now go home' is now not possible."
+Klitschko, in a comment that also highlighted the tenuous control the opposition leaders have over sections of the protest movement, said, "For us to simply say to people 'You have done your job, now go home' is now not possible."

 Arbuzov said the central bank was ensuring stability on the financial markets and he made no mention of any changes to his predecessor's policy of keeping the hryvnia currency pegged close to the dollar and maintaining subsidies for domestic gas - both criticised by the International Monetary Fund.

-(Additional reporting by Natalia Zinets and Pavel Polityuk in Kiev, Thomas Grove in Moscow and Nicholas Vinocur in Paris; Writing by Richard Balmforth and Jack Stubbs; editing by David Stamp)
+(Additional reporting by Natalia Zinets and Pavel Polityuk in Kiev, Thomas Grove in Moscow, Nicholas Vinocur in Paris, and Patricia Zengerle in Washington; Writing by Richard Balmforth and Jack Stubbs; Editing by David Stamp, Alastair Macdonald and Peter Cooney)